 Be a Better Leader and Be Present

 I’ve had a significant personal awakening in the past 18 months.
 Whereas I once genuinely felt I was a good listener and empathizer before, I experienced a pretty stark realization mid-last year: I began learning from and observing a couple of individuals who helped me see that I wasn’t really connecting with others as well as opportunities allowed.
 If I were to summarize briefly the interpersonal skill I was missing, it was true empathy.
 I’ve recently been impressed by the CEO of Microsoft Satya Nadella’s musings on empathetic leadership.
-In today’s world of increasing distraction supported by the always connectedness of our devices and the change that has brought to an ever-connected workplace, being there in the moment when you’re talking with people is becoming increasingly rare.
+In today’s world of increasing distraction supported by the always connectedness of our devices and the change that has brought to an ever-connected workplace, as a leader, being there in the moment when you’re talking with people is becoming increasingly rare.
 I don’t think many would dispute this.

 Perhaps the greatest embodiment of being a distractible leader was found when I was a young CFO during my interactions with a consultant who was brought in during a difficult period.
 This consultant was distracted by his devices more than anyone else I’ve worked with.
 He almost never looked at you in meetings.
 Rather, he was head down with his phone or computer.
 It was so bad it was “almost” funny.
 In our frustrations, many of us would just stop talking to see how long it would take before he even noticed.